-What I am about to do right now, not many writers and authors would be willing to do or say.
-I am taking this moment to become as transparent as possible.
+What I'm about to do right now, not many writers and authors would be willing to do or say.
+I am going to take this moment to become as transparent as possible.

 I wrote my first physical book in July of 2014, and unbelievably, it was not as successful as I hoped.
 Want to know why?
 It was because I rushed it.
 I wrote the book and tossed it outside into the ether expecting it do something magical.

 Remember what I said in the introduction?
 “Dreamers fantasize but thinkers materialize.”

 Well, with that first book, I did more fantasizing than I did thinking and materializing.
 I had no book-marketing plan, no plan to put to work at all.

 Since the day of the publication of that first book I have been studying sales and marketing, copywriting, which is essentially sales in print, and most specifically how to use the skills of salesmanship to sell more books.